What does audio encoding mean?

 Each podcast episode to be published via Podigee must be encoded.
 This is called audio encoding.
 It happens automatically when you schedule the publication of the episode (by setting an exact date).

-Detailed description of the process
+Detailed description of audio encoding

 Encoding means that we edit and process the uploaded audio file before publishing.
 We apply various processes that prepare your audio for publishing to various platforms and devices.
 Some of these processes can be performed by external service providers - such as Auphonic - under certain conditions.
 As an example, the audio is encoded into the appropriate file formats and stored on our server infrastructure under the name identifiable by our system.